DanielAlmeidaBrazil/javawow/README.md

 The Print class provides a series of methods to print messages on the console.
 The main print method, which simplifies the so controversial System.out.println, allows new programmers to print messages with a much simpler call.

-We have many ideas to implement in this project, but we need your help.
+### We have many ideas to implement in this project, but we need your help.
+### Join us and help us to create a better Java library for new programmers.

 Thanks for read this.

+## Author
+- Daniel Almeida - @DanielAlmeidaBrazil - Software Engineering Student